 As with all difficult news, giving negative feedback in a performance review takes some tact.
 By the end of the review cycle, the results shouldn’t be a surprise, as you will have been checking in with the employee along the way.

-The best outcome is the person recognising the issue(s) and then trying to improve, so giving them a military-style haranguing will probably be counterproductive.
+The best outcome is for the person to recognise the issue(s) and then try to improve, so giving them a military-style haranguing will probably be counterproductive.

 This might be hard if the results of the review are overwhelmingly negative, but try to stay objective and seek to understand, even if you are moving towards stricter performance management or potential disciplinary action.